Zdenka Cerar

-Zdenka Prusnik-Cerar (7 September 1941 – 28 August 2013) was a Yugoslavian gymnast who competed at the 1962 World Artistic Gymnastics Championships.
+Zdenka Prusnik-Cerar (7 September 1941 – 28 August 2013) was a Slovenian gymnast who competed for Yugoslavia at the 1962 World Artistic Gymnastics Championships.
 She had a very prominent political career, being appointed, in 1999, the General State Prosecutor in the National Assembly of Slovenia and, later in 2005, the Minister of Justice of Slovenia.
-She was the wife of European, World, and Olympic individual champion gymnast Miroslav Cerar and the mother of Miro Cerar, Prime Minister of Slovenia from 2014–2018.
+She was the wife of European, World, and Olympic individual champion gymnast Miroslav Cerar and the mother of Miro Cerar, Prime Minister of Slovenia in 2014–2018.